epinio/docs/docs/references/authorization.md

 ### Gitconfig

-These actions will enable operations on the Gitconfig commands and resources.
+These actions enable operations on Gitconfig commands and resources.

 | Action ID         | Description
 |-------------------|-------------